tane-git/subquery-ui/README.md

 - The bundle size is still big and it can be improved by
   - Importing the override components LESS files only not the whole AntD CSS
   - Optional or not sure if it helps if we configure it to build a file per component, for example `Button.js` instead of a big `index.es.js`, and only import by files.
 Might not worth it because the ES bundle should support tree shaking on the consumer - maybe need to verify that

+- Still working on figuring out how to best modify components functionality.
+For example: How can we modify Typography.Text to have an additional prop to apply our styles?